Ring Fit Adventure Review: A sweaty week in Nintendo’s ring

 The Ring Fit Adventure game has high replayability.
 Even after the generous campaign is over, you can replay levels on different difficulty settings or come up with your own workout routines outside of the campaign with the additional modes.
-It could be a viable workout option for a very long time.

 Should you buy it

 Yes.game library that makes excellent use of the largely underused motion controls in the Joy-Cons.